 Käsebier, Gertrude: I learned about this artist when doing research on Nell Dorr, who was compared favorably to this artist and Sally Mann.
 That suggested that she must have also shot child nudes.
 I could not confirm this with internet or library research but I encountered a comment that suggests that such images exist.
 I would like more substantial confirmation as well as some means to get scans of the relevant images.

 Kizu, Satoshi: This Japanese artist is known for his erotic photography of young women, but he also did a nice 11-volume series of little Russian girls.
-The series is called МИЛЕНЬКАЯ “Cuties” and I am trying to find two of the volumes (the 6th and 7th).
+The series is called МИЛЕНЬКАЯ “Cuties” and I am trying to find two [now only one more is needed] of the volumes (the 7th).
 Fortunately these mooks promoted the older issues so I have a couple of low-res scans of the covers.
 I am looking to purchase these or if someone can find a good set of scans, it would be ideal to have access to all the material for a proper post.

 Kuhn, Mona: This artist is known to have shot in many of the same naturist locations as Jock Sturges.
 A visit to her site indicates she is being very conservative about posting nude children.
 Given her subject matter, it is doubtful she is personally squeamish but is being cautious in today’s political climate.
 It is my hope that perhaps Pigtails could serve as an appropriate venue for a more open expression of her child nudes and a more complete biography of the artist herself.
 Also, now that she has been published in book form, please advise us which ones are on-topic for this site.